the-wright-jamie/xsfs/markdown/2023/bait-and-switch.md

 Additionally, nowadays it's a lot harder to pull this off due to this pop-up:
 ![Discord showing a warning about the true URL of the image that was posted](https://xsfs.xyz/assets/img/2023/discord-warning.png)

 Especially considering the URL where this 'resource' is stored, it's very on the nose and as a normal user seeing this you may think twice about opening the image in the browser.
 I don't know if companies have been going this 'zero trust' route of external resources because of genuine concern for user safety or because they are just trying to mitigate user error (as it could be bad press if Discord doesn't do enough to protect its users from themselves).

-## What are the takeaways from this?

-- For end users: always be careful opening and downloading anything.
-You would be very surprised how easy it is to obfuscate things.
-Computers are getting better at protecting you from yourself, much to the dismay of power users who very much want their computers to get out of the way.
-- For developers:
-  TODO: This.
-See this message?
-Let the creator of the article know.
+Either way, it's good to see this warning - imagine the havoc this could cause!